 It is an article of faith among many mainstream experts that poor posture, lack of core strength, and/or structural abnormalities such as bulging discs are major causes of pain, especially back pain.
-A further assumption is that by working to correct such imbalances, through stretching or strengthening regimes, or surgery, the imbalances can be corrected and pain will decrease.
+A further assumption is that by working to correct these issues, through stretching or strengthening, or postural retraining, or surgery, pain will decrease.
 It is probably fair to say that the majority of physical therapy and corrective exercise done in this country is based on exactly these assumptions.
 Although these ideas have a common sense appeal, there is significant evidence questioning this approach.
 Here’s a brief review of the conflicting evidence.*

 You have probably heard the claim that bad posture causes back pain, or that you should try to improve your posture to get rid of low back pain.